Sunday, October 6, 2024

 • Tuition for writing alphabets and numbers, at the age of about 3 yrs.

-• Judo, and Art & craft classes, at the age of about 4 yrs.
+• Art & craft, also at 4 yrs.

 • Swimming classes, twice at the ages of 5 & 7 yrs.